-As the amount of video data generated tends to be pretty huge, with no way to handle and process all of it in a short span of time using manpower alone due to limitations in human capacity, video analytics are serving as a useful asset to make generated video data more valuable.
+As the amount of video data generated tends to be pretty huge, with no way to handle and process all of it in a short span of time using manpower alone due to limitations in human capacity, video analytics is serving as a useful asset to make generated video data more valuable.

-Video analytics can be done in three different scenarios like on-board real-time analytics, offline VMS forensics and a new emerging field called on-demand analytics using a cloud.
+Video analytics can be done in three different scenarios like on-board real-time analytics, offline VMS forensics and an emerging field called on-demand analytics using a cloud.

 There are some situations where a camera cannot take action due to some visual obstacle that is not included in camera tampering algorithms which means video analytics will not work.
 The situation can be beyond the line of sight.

 An advanced video analytics solution may contain multiple functionalities and features including:

-By using intelligent video analytics with advanced technologies, we can help in enabling smarter and secured cities, Law enforcement to be more fool proof, intelligent transportation solutions, retail companies to act fast and be customer friendly, and more.
+By using intelligent video analytics with advanced technologies, we can help in enabling smarter and secured cities, Law enforcement to be more foolproof, intelligent transportation solutions, retail companies to act fast and be customer friendly, and more.

 This is the age of embedding intelligence inside the machine and eInfochips is poised to take advantage of its experience in video analytics and embedded domain to help our customers come up with cutting-edge solutions.